 Employees are entitled to a minimum of 5.6 working weeks’ paid annual leave each year, which works out as 28 days for those who work a five-day week.
 What this entitlement means is that employers must give their employees the opportunity to take this amount of annual leave per year as a minimum.

 The summer months are edging closer and, in light of the coronavirus pandemic and the Government’s roadmap for getting England back to some form of normality, an increasing number of employees may wish to book holidays around the same time as each other.
-England’s roadmap reads that, if coronavirus data proves favourable, all restrictions will be lifted in the country no earlier than 21 June 2021.
+England’s new roadmap reads that all restrictions will be lifted in the country on 19 July 2021, delayed from the original date of 21 June 2021.
 This means that most annual leave bookings may fall towards this period.

 Employers have flexibility to refuse annual leave requests, decide when leave can or cannot be taken, and how it is taken.
 With that in mind, employers may be happy to let their employees reserve their annual leave until the summer months, meaning they will need to think carefully about how their business needs will be prioritised.